AliSubhani1/quiz-application/README.md

 - Create a Cloudfront distribution on AWS and connect the S3 bucket from last step.
 - Use the cloudfront link for accessing secure HTTPS link of the deployed website on aws.

-### Assumptions:

-As backend endpoints were not already live so I have created a mock server on postman to create mock APIs with a dummy response.
-All three APIs have a dummy response as it was provided in the documentation.
-That exact response has been set on postman mock server and whenever these APIs are called for the positive cases we always get the same response that I have already set on the mock server.
-So, the results page will always show same result even if user chooses different answers to questions on different attempts.

 ### Running Unit Tests:

 For running the unit tests you can run the following command,